Guide

 MacBook Pro has no USB-A ports.
 The Anker's USB-A dongle requires an adapter, takes a USB-C port, and is easy to lose.
 The MX Vertical connects via Bluetooth — no adapter, no ports used, charges via the same USB-C cable as your MacBook.

-Logi Options+ runs natively on macOS (Apple Silicon optimized) with per-app button customization mapping to Mission Control, Expose, Spaces, and Launchpad.
-The gesture button adds four directional shortcuts — hold and swipe up for Mission Control, down for App Expose, left for previous Desktop, right for next Desktop.
+Logi Options+ runs natively on macOS (Apple Silicon optimized) with per-app button customization mapping to Mission Control, Exposé, Spaces, and Launchpad.

 Office Use Comparison